turbotage/AI-ML-Course/README.md

 ![Midpoint full perception graph representation](saved_gifs/midnew/2025-05-19_midpoint_nagents_25_mu_pr_5.0_std_pr_0.0_mu_cr_0.0_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_900_nf_450_graph.jpg)

+Note that the average velocity is not necesarrily monotone falling.
+This is due to small changes of targets increasing the agents goalposition drastically.
+This can be seen even better with the "inbetween" method, which is not as linear dependent on the target agents.
 The following example is of 25 agents which use the inbetween calculation:

 ![Midpoint full perception animation](saved_gifs/midnew/2025-05-19_inbetween_nagents_25_mu_pr_5.0_std_pr_0.0_mu_cr_0.0_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_900_nf_450_gif.gif)